maximebj/agb.plugin/readme.txt

 = Centralized settings =

-Gutenberg Blocks features a setting page with all the blocks where you can edit default settings and manage your blocks
+Advanced Gutenberg Blocks features a setting page with all the blocks where you can edit default settings and manage your blocks

 = Extensible =

-Create your own blocks and register them in the Gutenberg Blocks settings page.
+Create your own blocks and register them in the Advanced Gutenberg Blocks settings page.

 = Contribute! =